henrydf/react-native-instance-loader/README.md

 * [!]
 The target `rntest-tvOSTests` is declared twice.

   `pod init`  now will create a wrong `Podfile`.
 To make it works, just delete the duplicate item.

+* Make Sure Youre Projects(RN Projects) are bundled with the same RN version.